-- Severe piping and/or seepage with no monitoring - Severe piping and/or seepage with no mointorm Evidence of monitored piping and seepage - 3.
+- 1. Severe piping and/or seepage with no monitoring - 2.
+Evidence of monitored piping and seepage - 3.
 No piping but monitored seepage - 4.
 Minor seepage or high volumes of seepage with filtered collection - 5.
 No seepage or minor seepage with filtered collection